 Today’s adventure takes you off the beaten track to unlock the real beauty of the world-famous Ring of Kerry.
 Considered one of the most beautiful destinations to explore in Ireland, this route will offer you views of the dramatic landscapes composed of wild, rugged coastline, golden beaches, pristine lakes, picturesque villages, and scenic mountain ranges.

-A nice walk along the Ring of Kerry is the Derrynane Loop Walk, which is a moderate, 5.5-mile route around Derrynane National Park, near Caherdaniel.
-This walking route follows some of the Mass Path old pilgrimage route and Kerry Way and passes through the hillside woodlands above the Derrynane Blue Flag Beach and Derrynane House.
+A nice walk along the Ring of Kerry is the Derrynane Loop Walk, which is a moderate, 5.5-mile route around Derrynane National Park near Caherdaniel.
+This walking route follows some of the Mass Path pilgrimage route and passes through the hillside woodlands above the Derrynane Blue Flag Beach and Derrynane House.

 Day 7: Explore Dingle Peninsula

 Dingle is your destination today.
-Explore this dramatic and beautiful peninsula that is laced with archaeological and historical sites.
-Your first stop is Inch Beach, famous for being the place where an inch is 3 miles long.
-Take a short walk along the golden sands.
-Then, head west to the edge of Europe, also known as Slea Head.
-Take in views of the rugged coast, golden beaches, and stunning Blasket Island.
+Explore this dramatic and beautiful peninsula that's laced with archaeological and historical sites.
+Your first stop is Inch Beach.
+Take a short walk along the sand, then head west to the edge of Europe, also known as Slea Head.
+Take in views of the rugged coastline and stunning Blasket Island.

 Day 8: Stroll the Cliffs of Moher